NAFTA nations 'moving forward in significant way': Canada's Trudeau

 Uncertainty over the future of the $1.2 trillion pact rattled markets earlier this year but that concern appears to be abating.
 Bank of Montreal is confident that the talks will result in a positive outcome, Chief Executive Darryl White said on Thursday.

-That sad, only six of the roughly 30 chapters have been closed and wide differences remain on topics such as dispute resolution and government procurement.
+That said, only six of the roughly 30 chapters have been closed and wide differences remain on topics such as dispute resolution and government procurement.

 Canadian officials feel the three governments could produce “a symbolic agreement in principle that signaled they had reached a consensus on five or six key issues,” a source familiar with Canada’s negotiating position said on Wednesday.

-Reporting by David Ljunggren; additional reporting by Matt Scuffham in Toronto; editing by Grant McCool
+Reporting by David Ljunggren; additional reporting by Matt Scuffham in Toronto and Julia Love in Mexico City; editing by Grant McCool